🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Photo @ Maxine Willemsen

-Also for toddlers: 'In search of the Sultan's diamond'.
-To be found in the ErfgoedApp!
+Also for the little ones: 'In search of the sultan's diamond'.
+Available in the ErfgoedApp!

-Did you know that there is a real treasure hidden somewhere in Train World?
-Joni and Basil would like to join the littlest railroad enthusiasts on a treasure hunt.
-Take the sultan's train ticket and be guided through a distant past ... will you find the code to crack the treasure chest?
+Did you know that somewhere in Train World there is a real treasure hidden?
+Joni and Basil would like to go on a treasure hunt with the youngest railway enthusiasts.
+Take the sultan's train ticket with you and let yourself be guided by a distant past... can you find the code to crack the treasure chest?

 Photo @ Maxine Willemsen